Pillar Pages: How to Create One (Step-by-Step Guide)

 Step 4: Automate Internal Linking and Schema Markup

-This is the most significant tactical advantage, eliminating my manual linking effort once the cluster is completed.
+This is the most significant tactical advantage, eliminating manual linking effort once the cluster is completed.

 1. Zero-Effort Internal Linking: Once an entire cluster is associated, InLinks automatically generates contextual internal links between them using its JavaScript code.